 BIO/ED 442 Teaching Science in 3 SH Secondary Schools

 BIO 480 Group Senior Research 3 SH

 Students learn the skills and techniques necessary for designing and carrying out a research project related to the research specialty of the faculty member leading the course and integrated with the primary scientific literature.
 Students participate in laboratory and written activities and engage in peer discussion and evaluation.
 The course includes seminar attendance requirements, and may include guest presentations, field trips and other experiences designed to inspire student interest in real-life scientific investigation.
 By the end of the semester, each student will write a complete lab report, make a formal presentation to the department and complete a programmatic assessment test.
 Fulfills the “Writing Intensive Tier 3” and the “Culminating General Education Experience” general education requirements.
 Offered every semester.
 Every semester (2 hrs lecture — 4 hrs laboratory).
 Prerequisite: BIO 260, MAT120 or 115 , at least one Biology course at the 300 or 400 level, and at least one exposure to each of the general education competencies (FY, CP, CT, HW, IC, IL, OC, QR, SI, and WI).
-Competency: Culminating Experience and Writing Intensive Tier 3.
+Instructor Permission is required when off-campus research activities are involved.
+Competency: Culminating Experience (CE), Writing Intensive Tier 3 (W3).